 From Vision to Action - Distinguished STEM Initiatives Showcasing at #IDoS2019

 Education initiatives throughout the world use STEM education to empower children to become independent-thinking adults who can contribute to overcoming global challenges.
-For this year’s International Dialogue on STEM Education conference (IDoS 2019), we have found some of those curious minds from all over the world who are helping to identify the potential of early STEM education for a more sustainable future.
+For the last International Dialogue on STEM Education conference (IDoS 2019), we have brought together some of those curious minds from all over the world who were helping to identify the potential of early STEM education for a more sustainable future.

-To find outstanding STEM initiatives from all six continents for the second edition of IDoS, we issued a call for projects.
-We received an overwhelming number of submissions, and our programme committee had a hard time deciding between the impressive projects and organizations from over 20 countries.
-However, seven initiatives from six continents stood out among the submissions.
-They will each be given the opportunity to lead a workshop at IDoS 2019, presenting global similarities and differences between the challenges of “STEM Education for Sustainable Development” and solutions to these challenges.
+To find outstanding STEM initiatives for the second edition of IDoS, a worldwide call for projects was issued.
+From an overwhelming number of submissions received, our programme committee selected seven initiatives from six continents.
+These were given the opportunity to lead a workshop at IDoS 2019, presenting global similarities and differences regarding “STEM Education for Sustainable Development”.

 Centre for Mathematics, Science and Technology Education in Africa